 Finally, it’s important to give a nod to visa processing.
 As a foreign investor, you can apply for an Entrepreneur Work visa (previously the Long Term Business visa) which will allow you to buy or establish a new business in the country.
 In order to receive approval for this visa, you will need to make an initial capital investment of NZ$100,000 or more, and score at least 120 on a scale used to determine the likely success of your proposed business venture.

 In addition, you’ll need to present your New Zealand business plan for the visa processing department.
 The process can take several months and may require some back-and-forth, so it makes sense to begin proceedings as soon as possible to get the ball rolling.
 You may also want to consider a Work Visa for yourself or your staffers who are not based in New Zealand, offering up to three years in the country for employment purposes.
 Australian nationals need not apply for an investor or work visa – they’re free to live and work in the country indefinitely.

 Let Biz Latin Hub Help You Do Business in New Zealand

 Entering into a market such as New Zealand will not come without its challenges, so prior planning and preparation are key to ensure your long-term success.
 Indeed, entering into the country without a clear strategy or an understanding of the market and demand for your products or services will naturally result in failure; don’t make that entrepreneurial mistake.

 At Biz Latin Hub, we offer a range of business services designed to help entrepreneurs make their way in new territories.
 We offer everything from company incorporation to recruitment, due diligence, and accounting.
-To find out more, email us at [email protected] and a member of the team will get back to you as soon as they can with a personalized strategy.
+To find out more, contact us and a member of the team will get back to you as soon as they can with a personalized strategy.